 - A. Regular Admission.
-To be considered for admission, the applicant must submit the following: - 1.
-An appropriate undergraduate degree.
-Usually those holding either the B.S. or B.A. degree in psychology, or an undergraduate degree in a related field, with a minimum of 15 semester hours in psychology, would meet this requirement.
-Specific prerequisite courses will be determined by the department admissions committee.

-- 2. The applicant must have earned a minimum 3.0 undergraduate GPA, on a 4.0 scale, calculated on all work attempted in which letter grades were awarded, and must present a minimum score of 1000 on the combined Verbal and Quantitative sections of the Graduate Record Examination (GRE), with neither score below 400. - 3.
-Three letters of recommendation from professionals acquainted with the applicant's academic or vocational background and interests.
+To be considered for admission, the applicant must submit: - An appropriate undergraduate degree.
+Usually those holding either the B.S. or B.A. degree in psychology, or an undergraduate degree in a related field with a minimum of 15 semester hours in psychology, would meet this requirement.
+Specific prerequisite courses will be determined by the department admissions committee. - 2.
+The applicant must have earned a minimum 3.0 undergraduate GPA on a 4.0 scale, calculated on all work attempted in which letter grades were awarded, and must present a minimum score of 153 (62nd percentile) on the combined Verbal Reasoning section of the Graduate Record Examination (GRE) and a minimum score of 145 (32nd percentile) on the Quantitative Reasoning section of the GRE. - 3.
+Three letters of recommendation from professionals (at least two of which should be from faculty, if possible) acquainted with the applicant's academic or vocational background and interests.
 These letters must reflect the ability, interest, and motivation of the applicant to be successful in the program of study and the career field. - 4.
 A written statement of no more than 250-500 words describing the applicant's interest in this program and post-degree plans.
-This written statement must demonstrate articulation, writing skill, and goals consistent with the outcomes of the degree program. - B. Probationary Admission or
+This written statement must demonstrate articulation, writing skill, and goals consistent with the outcomes of the degree program.

-The applicant may qualify for probationary admission by meeting requirements A-1, A-3, and A-4 as set forth above, and one of the two following conditions.
-(NOTE: An applicant scoring below the necessary minimum of 400 on the Verbal scale of the GRE may receive probationary admission, if a score of 3.5 or better is obtained on the GRE analytic writing section.)

-1) Minimum 3.0 undergraduate GPA and 800 combined Verbal and Quantitative GRE scores, with neither score below 400.
+- B. Probationary Admission.
+For consideration for probationary admission, applicants should submit the three letters of recommendation (A-3) and the written statement (A-4) as set forth above, and meet one of the two following conditions.
+(NOTE: An applicant scoring below the necessary minimum of 400 on the Verbal scale of the GRE may receive probationary admission, if a score of 3.5 or better is obtained on the GRE analytic writing section.) - undergraduate GPA of 3.0 or above and scores of at least 145 on the Verbal Reasoning section of the GRE and 141 on the Quantitative Reasoning section of the GRE.